Rooting Android Phones: What Rooting Means and Should You Do It?

 Whether or not rooting is worth it often comes down to the phone itself.
 “A new phone is often fast enough and still under warranty,” Koster says.
 “After a couple of years, however, you may find that your phone is slow and sluggish.”
 Rooting an older phone allows you to replace the operating system with a faster one and extend the phone’s life by a couple of years, he says.
 “Given that the phone is already a couple of years old at that point, you don’t have to worry about voiding its warranty.”

 Still, Kelso argues that for the average user, there is no advantage to rooting a phone.
 “Most modern android phones have the storage and processor speed to handle almost any need,” he says.
+Find out the top mobile security threats of 2021.

 Skip rooting and upgrade

 The good news is most phone providers allow their users to quickly and easily upgrade their phones every year or two—often for low or no cost.
 Given that, combined with the risks of rooting, it doesn’t make sense to root an Android phone in 2021.
 You would be better off reaching out to your service provider and finding out what type of upgrade might be available to you.
 That way, you’ll get a newer phone capable of meeting your needs without the headache and risk of rooting.
 Find out the 12 warning signs it’s time for a new phone.
+By the way— if you want a new phone because you don’t like the Google Assistant feature, you can actually turn it off.
+Here’s a guide on how to turn off Google Assistant on your Android phone.

 - Burton Kelso, a technology expert at Integral in Kansas City